Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 ![img.png](assests/Kafka-Architecture.drawio.png)

-# Real world usages of Kafka
+# Domain wise use cases of Kafka

 ## As an events/message broker in [Event-Driven Architecture](../0_SystemGlossaries/EventDrivenArchitecture.md)
 - Use Kafka when your application has a High Throughput ( around `1 million messages/sec`), i.e. application has to process a large volume of messages, event driven services etc.